FearMichael/health-tracker/README.md

 ---
 1. This application runs inside of a VM using Vagrant.
 Run `vagrant up` to get started (assuming you have vagrant installed)
 2. Run `vagrant ssh` to connect to the VM instance, admin privilages will be required
-3. Run `npm start` from /var/www in VM to start the Angular and API applications in parallel.
+3. Run `npm run start:dev` from /var/www in VM to start the Angular and API applications in parallel for local development.
 4. Angular available on `localhost:4200` and API on `localhost:3000`

 Pull Requests: